seamusdemora/PiFormulae/ExternalDrives.md

 The other thing to notice is that the USB drive (`sda`) has two (2) partitions.
 Note also that `sda1` has a label of `EFI` assigned, and it didn't change after re-formatting.
 This [EFI partition](https://en.wikipedia.org/wiki/EFI_system_partition) was created only because the "scheme" selected in Mac's __Disk Utility__ was "GUID Partition Map"
 This is potentially significant because there have been documented [issues wherein older versions of Raspbian (i.e. "wheezy") were unable to read GPT (GUID Partition Table)](http://www.zayblog.com/computer-and-it/2013/07/22/mounting-gpt-partitions-on-raspberry-pi/) drives.

+Why doesn't the RPi (Raspbian actually) just `mount` this thumb drive when I insert it?
+Clearly I meant to use the damn thing when I plugged it into the RPi's USB port!
+And that's what my Mac (and Windoze PC) does when I plug in.
+Is the RPi just being obtuse?
+Well, no, it's not being obtuse... but the OS reflects a different [culture](https://en.wikipedia.org/wiki/Culture).
+It's a culture that was born at the dawn of the ["computer age"](https://en.wikipedia.org/wiki/Information_Age), and like most cultures, is resistant to change.
+If it helps, you can think of it as I do: there is a bit of [asceticism](https://en.wikipedia.org/wiki/Asceticism) baked into the brains of the culture's leadership!
+But we shan't get overly philosophical or critical of this; rather, let's explore it and use it when it suits our purpose.
+OK - back to the drill!